stephabauva/jupyter_notebook_with_Docker/README.md

 # jupyter_notebook_with_Docker

-This repository provides necessary files to run jupyter notebook with Ubuntu on Docker.
+This repository provides the necessary files to run jupyter notebook with Ubuntu on Docker.

-Step 01: create directory that will contain the project \
+Step 01: create a directory that will contain the project \
 $ mkdir ripo_docker

 Step 02: copy-paste the provided Dockerfile and requirements.txt in that folder

-Step 03: paste the following command in terminal: \
+Step 03: paste the following command in your terminal: \
 $ docker build --tag=jupyter_docker .
 \$ docker run -p  5000:5000 jupyter_docker